Hire employees in

 Maternity Leave

-Pregnant employees, who have worked for 6 months in the last 1 year, are entitled to 126 days of paid leave.
-The employee must take 42 days after the birth of the child.
-There is no time frame to take the rest of the leaves.
-The employee will receive 85% of the salary during this period, and the employer will be responsible for this pay.
+Pregnant employees who have worked for 6 months in the last 1 year are entitled to 126 days of paid leave.
+The employee must take a minimum of 42 days after the birth of the child.
+Maternity leave is paid for by the National Social Security Fund at 85% of the employee’s average income over the previous 12 months.

 The employee cannot extend leave.